-Students are asked to participate in 3 synchronous class meetings during each course.
-These meetings enable the students to clarify assignments and course procedures, and to discuss key current issues.
-Class meetings are generally scheduled at the beginning, middle and end of the course.
-Meetings are generally scheduled for a weekday evening, after normal business hours, or on a weekend.
-Every effort is made to ensure that the majority of students are able to attend.
+Students are encouraged to participate in 3 synchronous class meetings during each course.
+These meetings enable the students to clarify assignments and course procedures, and to discuss key current issues as they apply to the course content.
+Class meetings are scheduled in weeks 1, 4 and 8 of the course.
+Meetings are scheduled for a time that works best for the majority of enrolled students - weekday evening, after normal business hours, or on a weekend.
+Every effort is made to ensure that the most students are able to attend.
+Students are not penalized for not attending these sessions and professors may record the class gathering and make it available after class.